 Mr. Tansey is an archaeologist and a veteran of the United States Marine Corps.
 Mr. Tansey has ten years of archaeological field and laboratory experience as a project manager, field director, crew chief and crew member.
 His archaeological experience includes survey, excavation, and lab work involving all archaeological site types located in Southern California.
 In addition, he has chemical laboratory experience pertaining to strong acid digestion of soil and water samples for ethnobotanical and mass spectrometry analysis.
 He is certified as a City of San Diego archaeological technician and has completed the 40-hour HAZWOPER training; certificate #754912057.
 Mr. Tansey earned an Environmental Studies certificate and BA in Anthropology at San Diego State University.
 He is currently pursuing his MA in Cultural Resource Management at Adams State University.

-Field Archaeologist - Paige Kohler, M.A.
+Senior Archaeologist - Paige Kohler, M.A. in progress

 Ms. Kohler is an archaeologist with experience in laboratory work, anthropological research, and historical research.
-Ms. Kohler manages NWB Environmental's Verizon Wireless Section 106 Review assignments for telecommunications projects.
+Ms. Kohler manages NWB Environmental's Section 106 Review assignments for telecommunications projects.
 Ms. Kohler has contributed to multiple seasons at the Edom Lowlands Regional Archaeology Project in Jordan, as well as the Jezreel Valley Regional Project at Legio in Israel.
 She was a paid intern for the W.F.
 Albright Institute of Archaeological Research in Jerusalem, Israel, where she performed archaeological research, artifact cleaning, and sorting and cataloging of artifacts from local excavations.
 Ms. Kohler has worked on both solar and electrical projects as a cultural monitor.
 She received a BA in Anthropology (focus in Archaeology) and a BA in Religion from the University of California, San Diego, an MA in Islamic and Middle Eastern Studies from Hebrew University of Jerusalem, and is currently working on an MA in Anthropology from California State University, Fullerton.
-Ms. Kohler has traveled to eight countries and visited their respective archaeological sites, in order to learn and broaden her perspective as a field archaeologist.
+Ms. Kohler has traveled to eleven countries and visited their respective archaeological sites, in order to learn and broaden her perspective as a field archaeologist.

 Field Archaeologist - Mark Abelon